JustMipe/Multi-purpose-app/README.md

 </div>

 - 🆕 **What's new:** Added UI, Input for User's action and main program loop with calculator module that you can travel between and go back into the main menu or quit program!
-- 📝 **Note:** I'm sharing with you a small gif of how the app works in the terminal.
-It looks interactive, what do you think?
+- 📝 **Note:** I'm sharing with you a small gif of how the app works in the terminal.<br>It looks interactive, what do you think?
 Calculator and its functionality will be next, stay tuned!

 <div align="center">